Jim Kaat: Baseball career

 Kaat was primarily a front of the rotation starting pitcher until 1979 (when he turned 40 in his 21st season), twice leading the AL in starts, with 42 in 1965 and 41 in 1966.
-He became a relief pitcher that season, split between the Philadelphia Phillies and the New York Yankees, following three up and down years in the Phillies rotation for the (where he'd arrived in an off-season trade from the Chicago White Sox with Mike Buskey in exchange for Dick Ruthven, Alan Bannister and Roy Thomas on December 10, 1975).
+He became a relief pitcher that season, split between the Philadelphia Phillies and the New York Yankees, following three up and down years in the Phillies rotation (where he'd arrived in an off-season trade from the Chicago White Sox with Mike Buskey in exchange for Dick Ruthven, Alan Bannister and Roy Thomas on December 10, 1975).
 After just three games split between starting and relieving in Philadelphia, he was purchased by New York, which used him 40 times, 39 in relief.
 Transitioning into a specialist short reliever, Kaat pitched four more years and appeared in 180 games, 167 out of the bullpen.
 He earned his only World Series ring with the St. Louis Cardinals in 1982, working in four games in relief in the 1982 World Series.

 Kaat appeared in 898 games, started 625, and threw for 4,530.1 innings.
 He was an All-Star three times (1962, 1966, 1975), and won the Gold Glove Award for defensive skill a record 16 consecutive times (1962–1977).
 His record for career Gold Gloves by a pitcher later fell to Greg Maddux's 18.
 Kaat used the same baseball glove for 15 seasons.

 In 1983, he became the last major league player to have played in the 1950s and the last player for the original Washington Senators to retire.
 Kaat is one of only 29 players in baseball history to date to have appeared in Major League games in four decades.
 At the time of his retirement, Kaat's 25-year career was the longest of any pitcher in major league history.
 He is now third all-time, behind Nolan Ryan's 27 years and Tommy John's 26.

 Kaat also set a 20th-century record by playing during the administrations of seven U.S. Presidents — Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jr., Jimmy Carter, and Ronald Reagan.
 This mark was equaled by Nolan Ryan when he retired after the 1993 season, the first year of the administration of Bill Clinton.